skipto-landmarks-headings/page-script-5/index.md

 layout: index
 ---

-# SkipTo, version 4.1
+# SkipTo, version 5.0

-## by PayPal Accessibility Team and University of Illinois
+## by Jon Gunderson and University of Illinois

 See the [Authors](#authors) section for more information.